 University towns and cities are always popular, as there is a steady supply of tenants, but according to research carried out by Zoopla, Rochdale, Glasgow, and Wigan are the top three locations for investment landlords, with rental yields of 9%, 8.6%, and 8% respectively.
 Bottom of the league was St Albans with a paltry 3.65%.

 This illustrates just how important it is to do your research before you invest in a buy to let property.
 Yes, it is easier to invest in buy to let properties in your area, but consider investing in a different part of the country if rental yields are significantly better.

 Once you have found the right property, your next task is to find the perfect tenant.
-Think carefully about what type of tenant you need.
-It’s pointless targeting students if your property is a high-end apartment in a luxury development.
-Conversely, high-flying young professionals won’t be interested in an ex-council house on a rough estate in Middlesbrough.
+Think carefully about what type of tenant would suit your property.
+You won’t be looking to let to students if your property is miles from a university for instance.

 3. Screen tenants very carefully

 Use a professional tenant screening service if you manage your own rentals.
-And if you use a letting agent to find tenants, make sure they are doing their job because a bad tenant is ultimately your problem.
+And if you use a letting agent to find tenants, make sure you use a reputable agent with a track record of finding suitable tenants.

 4. Conduct group viewings